“Hey! My name is Steinar and I’m one of the 10 management trainees at Visma this year.”

 Let us start by clearing up the confusion in the relation between Machine Learning and AI.
 These two concepts are today used interchangeably by many and often given the same meaning, but they are in fact not equivalents.

-AI can be defined as the capability of a machine to imitate intelligent human behavior, and includes programming for traits such as interpreting and signalling emotions, language processing and complex reasoning.
+AI can be defined as the capability of a machine to imitate intelligent human behaviour, and includes programming for traits such as interpreting and signalling emotions, language processing and complex reasoning.
 Machine Learning gives a machine the capability of learning, i.e it imitates the intelligent human behaviour that is learning.
 Hence, Machine Learning is a sub-set of the methods used to create an AI, and not its equivalent.
 The remainder of this guide will be focused on Machine Learning, as this is what people most commonly refer to when discussing AI.

 Okay, so now we know that Machine Learning is about imitating the human learning process.
 But what is human learning?
 Thinking a few seconds to yourself, you probably agree that human learning is what happens when we practice and getter better at some task through the experience we accumulate.

 Consider for instance Cristiano Ronaldo, who has become exceptional at scoring from free-kick shots after taking a ridiculous amount of practice shots throughout his life.
 This experience has given him the ability to predict how he should hit the ball in terms of power, angle, part of foot, and part of ball to maximise the probability of scoring.
 The process of learning for machines is similar; it becomes better at some task through experience, and is able to make optimal predictions for similar situations in the future.

 How does it work in practice?